HomeChevrolet

 Massive Interior

-This SUV with the wide, open cabin is best suited to wide, open spaces, not tight little city streets.
-It’s 15 inches longer overall than the Tahoe.
-That makes it 18.8 feet long.
+This SUV’s wide, open cabin means its exterior girth is best suited to wide, open spaces, not tight little city streets.
+The Suburban is 15 inches longer overall than the Tahoe, making it 18.8 feet long.
 It’s a good thing that front and rear parking sensors are fitted as standard.
-Chevrolet has performed some minor surgery on the exterior design for 2025.
-It’s freshened up the front end a little, which was all it needed.
+Chevrolet performed some minor surgery on the exterior design for 2025.
+It was freshened up at the front end a little, which was all it needed.

 Our Favorite Features and Tech